Big Freedia

-Freddie Ross Jr. (born January 28, 1978), better known by her stage name Big Freedia (/ˈfriːdə/ FREE-də), is an American rapper and performer known for her work in the New Orleans genre of hip hop called bounce music.
+Freddie Ross Jr. (born January 28, 1978), better known by her stage name Big Freedia (/ˈfriːdə/ FREE-də), is an American rapper, singer and performer known for her work in the New Orleans genre of hip hop called bounce music.
 Freedia has been credited with helping popularize the genre, which had been largely underground since developing in the early 1990s.